Damián Nannini

 Bishop Damián Nannini is the current serving bishop of Roman Catholic Diocese of San Miguel, Argentina.

 Early life and education

 Damián was born in Rosario on 15 September 1961.
-He completed his studies from Sagrado Corazón College of Rosario and an Carlos Borromeo Seminary in Rosario.
+He completed his studies from Sagrado Corazón College of Rosario and San Carlos Borromeo Seminary in Rosario.
 He holds a licentiate in Sacred Scripture from the Pontifical Biblical Institute, Rome.

 Priesthood

 Damián was ordained a priest on 15 December 1989 by Jorge Manuel López.

 Episcopate

 Damián was elected and appointed bishop of San Miguel, Argentina on 7 November 2018 by Pope Francis.